 Creating a USPS pickup request:

 Amazon does not provide any support for USPS pickup requests.
 USPS provides the option to manually request pick up service from USPS.com.
-Schedule a USPS pickup at USPS.com.
 Learn more about USPS pickup services.

 Creating a USPS Scan form: